 But well, just to be thorough, let’s describe what we have.

-Vault from Hashicorp is a Secrets Engine.
+Vault from HashiCorp is a identity-based Secrets and Encryption management system.
 Right, which means? πŸ˜…

-Well, if, like me, you’re dealing in a Public Cloud environment, you probably came accross times when you needed to store, and even more, manage secrets.
+Well, if, like me, you’re dealing in a Public Cloud environment, you probably came across times when you needed to store, and even more, manage secrets.
 Those secrets being passwords, keys, or certificates.

 Well, Vault (with a capital V) is also a vault as a service but also so much more.